Mohawk people: Culture

+Social organization

+The main structures of social organization are the clans (ken'tara'okòn:'a).
+The number of clans vary among the Haudenosaunee; the Mohawk have three: Bear (Ohkwa:ri), Turtle (A'nó:wara), and Wolf (Okwaho).
+Clans are nominally the descendants of a single female ancestor, with women possessing the leadership role.
+Each member of the same clan, across all the Six Nations, is considered a relative.
+Traditionally, marriages between people of the same clan are forbidden.
+Children belong to their mother's clan.

 Religion

 Traditional Mohawk religion is mostly Animist.
 "Much of the religion is based on a primordial conflict between good and evil."
-Many Mohawk continue to follow the Longhouse Religion.
+Many Mohawks continue to follow the Longhouse Religion.

 In 1632 a band of Jesuit missionaries now known as the Canadian Martyrs led by Isaac Jogues was captured by a party of Mohawks and brought to Ossernenon (now Auriesville, New York).
 Jogues and company attempted to convert the Mohawks to Catholicism, but the Mohawks took them captive, tortured, abused and killed them.
 Following their martyrdom, new French Jesuit missionaries arrived and many Mohawks were baptized into the Catholic faith.
 Ten years after Jogues' death Kateri Tekakwitha, the daughter of a Mohawk chief and Tagaskouita, a Roman Catholic Algonquin woman, was born in Ossernenon and later was canonized as the first Native American saint.
 Religion became a tool of conflict between the French and British in Mohawk country.
 The Reformed clergyman Godfridius Dellius also preached among the Mohawks.

-Traditional dress
+Traditional attire

 Historically, the traditional hairstyle of Mohawk men, and many men of the other groups of the Iroquois Confederacy, was to remove most of the hair from the head by plucking (not shaving) tuft by tuft of hair until all that was left was a smaller section, that was worn in a variety of styles, which could vary by community.
 The women wore their hair long, often dressed with traditional bear grease, or tied back into a single braid.

 In traditional dress women often went topless in summer and wore a skirt of deerskin.
 In colder seasons, women wore a deerskin dress.
 Men wore a breech cloth of deerskin in summer.
 In cooler weather, they added deerskin leggings, a deerskin shirt, arm and knee bands, and carried a quill and flint arrow hunting bag.
 Women and men wore puckered-seam, ankle-wrap moccasins with earrings and necklaces made of shells.
 Jewelry was also created using porcupine quills such as Wampum belts.
 For headwear, the men would use a piece of animal fur with attached porcupine quills and features.
 The women would occasionally wear tiaras of beaded cloth.
 Later, dress after European contact combined some cloth pieces such as wool trousers and skirts.